Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 - Follow the instructions of local authorities.

 You could encounter theft, including from your hotel room or vehicle.
-Pickpockets are active in crowded market areas and on ferries in The Gambia, as well as along the beaches in tourist resort areas.
+Pickpockets are active in crowded market areas, on ferries and along the beaches in tourist resort areas.
 Tourists have been mugged while walking alone along beaches at night.

-Young men locally known as 'bumsters' approach male and female tourists, particularly on beaches, to offer help as a local guide, sell goods or simply have a conversation.
-Bumsters often also use romance in the hope of gaining money and other assistance, or in the hope of departing The Gambia through marriage to a Westerner.
+Young men locally known as 'bumsters' approach tourists, particularly on beaches, to offer help as a local guide, sell goods or simply have a conversation.
+Bumsters often use romance in the hope of getting money and other assistance, or in the hope of departing The Gambia through marriage to a Westerner.

 Credit card fraud can occur.